 The completion of a questionnaire by the Servicing Carriers provides background information on the claim handling programs and procedures established by the carrier to comply with the Standards.
 Activity indicated on the questionnaire is compared to the activity observed in the Claim Reviews.
 The Questionnaire will be sent to the Company prior to the commencement of CAR's periodic review.

 Appendix M - Industry Best Practices

-An outline has been added to identify where the industry Best Practices are referenced in the Performance Standards.
+The outline identifies where the industry Best Practices are referenced in the Performance Standards.

 Appendix N - NAIC Standards: Section 2.
 Commercial